25 Places to Visit in Mysore, Tourist Places & Top Attractions

 09

-Experience a very different kind of museum visit as you walk into the rail museum, one of the most visited places to visit in Mysore.
+Experience a very different and unique kind of visit as you walk into the rail museum, one of the most visited places to visit in Mysore.
 Close to the city railway station in Mysore, this museum is the second one of its kind after the first one in New Delhi.

 It is more like an educational and informative tour through the making and functioning of locomotives in India.
 This museum also exhibits ancient locomotives and carriages that are still in working form and are being used by the Indian Railways even today.